 Akihiro Nishiyama will serve as COO of Dentsu Sports America.
 He has been with Dentsu's PR unit in America, which has handled U.S. sports marketing for the company until now.
 Dentsu says it has worked with Major League Baseball and the organizers of the U.S. Open tennis tournament and soccer's World Cup.

 Sports marketing clients of Dentsu's internationally include General Electric, Toyota and Canon.

-Tim Andree, the CEO of Dentsu Holdings USA, said adding sports marketing to "the suite of services we offer" is "a tremendous business proposition."
+Tim Andree, the CEO of Dentsu Holdings USA, says adding sports marketing to "the suite of services we offer" is "a tremendous business proposition."

-Dentsu's sports marketing work dates back to the 1960s, the company said, and includes representing the organizing committee of the 1984 Summer Olympics in the Japanese market.
+Dentsu's sports marketing work dates back to the 1960s, the company says, and includes representing the organizing committee of the 1984 Summer Olympics in the Japanese market.